Measure rigidity and equidistribution for fractal carpets: Measure Classification for an Auxiliary Random Walk and Proof of Theorem

 The subscripts dt, tr stand respectively for `deterministic' and `trivial'.
 To explain this terminology, and motivate the use of this modified random walk, note first that words in the generators $\hibar$ always remain at a uniformly bounded distance from the corresponding words in the generators $h_i$.
 As a result, the two random walks exhibit similar dynamical properties.
 On the other hand, the $\bar\mu$-random walk is easier to analyze.
 The directions tangent to $\mrm{G}_{\mrm{tr}}$ remain bounded in forward and backward time under the $\mu$-random walk, but these directions are left unchanged by the $\bar\mu$-random walk.
 Additionally, since the $\Sdt$-coordinates of $\hibar$ are simultaneously diagonal, the behavior of the $\bar \mu$ random walk on these coordinates is deterministic, while still capturing the essence of the action of the $\mu$-random walk.

 Note that when the numerator of the contraction ratio $\varrho$ is equal to $1$, and when all the primes appearing in the denominators of the $\mathbf{y}_i$ also appear in the denominator of $\varrho$, we have $h_i = \bar h_i$ and $ \mu = \bar \mu.$ However, in the general case, these random walks are different.

-The following is our result about $\bar \mu$-stationary measures.
+We now present our result about $\bar \mu$-stationary measures.
+Given a closed unimodular subgroup $M\subseteq G^S$, equipped with a Haar measure $m_M$, we denote by $N_1(M)$ the {\em unimodular normalizer of $M$}, that is the set of elements $g\in G^S$ such that $gMg^{-1}=M$ and conjugation by $g$ preserves $m_{M}$.